-Service Area: Grounds Maintenance
+Service Area: Grounds Maintenance Submitted by: Mark Beveridge

 Ride on mower for amenity areas and external contracts, purchased in 2009, by the time of renewal it will be 8 years old.
 As with all machinery it is used intensively for the growing season which now extends from late March until early November.
 The industry norm for replacement of this type of machinery is 5 years.